 Please use the links in the menu to the left to browse the following sections:

-Attend an event: BBCT staff and volunteers deliver events up and down the country throughout the year.
+Attend an event: The Trust staff and volunteers deliver events up and down the country throughout the year.
 These include bumblebee themed exhibits at public events, talks and guided bumblebee walks for nature and gardening groups, plus bee identification training courses.
-Check out our events calendar for upcoming events in your area or, if you would like to invite one of our representatives to deliver an event in your area, contact us at email@example.com.
+Check out our events calendar for upcoming events in your area.

 Manage your land in a bee-friendly way: Top tips for farmers and other land managers on managing meadows, pastures, orchards, brownfield sites, etc. for bumblebees.
 This section also provides information on seed harvesting and agri-environment schemes.
 Read more.